Tori Spelling, Dean McDermott Thinking About Baby No. 6, Despite Money Woes

 “He just stopped paying,” the website reported Eustace wrote in the court order to show cause for the affidavit she filed on January 25.
 “He is working and lives in a $2 million-dollar rental.”

 Los Angeles Judge Colin Leis recently granted the couple a recess to give them more time to work out a settlement before he ruled in the case.
-Radar added during the proceedings, McDermott looked agitated and nervous as he stood before the judge.
+Radar added that during the proceedings, McDermott looked agitated and nervous as he stood before the judge.

 After telling the judge he had “fallen on hard times,” which resulted in him falling behind, McDermott later agreed to make a payment over the next several days.